Should I Comfort my Crying Baby? Thinking about crying from a baby’s perspective.

 5. I do not need to cry.
 It does not exercise my lungs, or provide any other benefit.

-7. Please nurse me.
-No matter how much I ask for it.
-Forget the time or how tired you are.
-If nursing helps me to stop crying, please nurse me.
+7. If nursing helps me to stop crying, please nurse me.

 8. Do not listen to anybody else- not your neighbor, not your aunt.
 Forget the book that you read which talked about helping me to learn to self soothe.
 Just listen to me.
 And you.
 Forget the world outside of ours.